-Timbering of deep trenches can be done with the help of the following methods:
+Timbering of trenches can be done with the help of the following methods:

 The polling boards may have a width of about 200 mm and a thickness of 40 to 50 mm.
-The struts may have a size of 100 x 100 mm for trench up to 2 m width a trench up to 4 m width.
+The struts may have a size of 100 x 100 mm for trenches up to 2 m in width and a trench up to 4 m in width.